Asgaros/asgaros-forum/readme.txt

 * Added: Option to change font size
 * Added: Possibility to toggle truncated quotes with a click
 * Added: asgarosforum_filter_get_sticky_topics_order filter
+* Fixed: Mark all read not working when using category-parameters in shortcode
 * Fixed: Wrong username for automatic topic of scheduled blog post
 * Fixed: Some strings could not get translated
 * Fixed: Display issues with some themes